Demographics of Iceland

-This article is about the demographic features of the population of Iceland, including population density, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+The demographics of Iceland include population density, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

-As of 2022, the Icelandic population was just over 376,000.
-About 86,000 residents (23.7%) were of foreign background.
+As of 2025, the Icelandic population is 389,444.
+In 2024, 69,691 residents (18.2%) were immigrants.

-About 99% of the nation's inhabitants live in urban areas (localities with populations greater than 200) and 64% live in the Capital Region.
+About 99% of the nation's inhabitants live in localities with populations greater than 200, and 64% live in the Capital Region.

 History

 The population of Iceland probably wavered between about 30,000 and 80,000 for most of the time since settlement.
-Official statistics begin in 1703, since which the population has grown from 50,358 to 376,248 (January 2022).
+Official statistics begin in 1703, since when the population has grown from 50,358 to 389,000 (August 2025).

 Migration

 Settlement

 Most Icelandic people are descendants of Norwegian settlers, and of Gaels from Ireland and Scotland who were brought over as slaves during the settlement of Iceland in the ninth century AD.
 Recent DNA analysis suggests that about 66 percent of the male settler-era population was of Norse ancestry and that the female population was 60 percent Celtic.
 Iceland remained extremely homogenous from its settlement era until the twentieth century.